liveprojects-zuba/pi_scalextric_spwa/README.md

 - Via the url parameters
 - Via environment variables

 *For most cases you should only use the url parameters method.
-Using environment variables allows for quick development*
+Using environment variables allows for quick testing*

 Broker Details